AZimmerman13/capstone2/README.md

 This publicly available dataset came in two seperate .csv files (weather and energy) posted on [Kaggle](https://www.kaggle.com/nicholasjhana/energy-consumption-generation-prices-and-weather#weather_features.csv) in mid 2019.
 Some previous work had been done to understand the effect of time on energy prices, but I was more interested in determining the effect of different energy generation mixtures and weather.
 As such, the following analysis does not consider the effects of the time-series on price.

 The combined dataset contained 178,000 rows of hourly data between January 2015 and Deember 2018.

-what is actually in this data, how many rows, what am i using as my target, hourly 2015-18
+The target of my predictions was real-time energy price in EUR/MWh provided by the energy csv.

-The weather dataset contained hourly data for the 5 largest cities in Spain: Madrid, Barcelona, Valencia, Sevilla, Bilbao.
+The weather dataset contained temperature, humidity, pressure, wind speed and more data for the 5 largest cities in Spain: Madrid, Barcelona, Valencia, Sevilla, Bilbao.

 <p align="center">
        <img src="images/map-of-spain.jpg" width="400" height="400" />